cla-bit/PayStackEase/docs/source/asubscriptions.rst

 Async Subscriptions Module
 ===========================================

-.. :py:currentmodule:: paystackease.async_apis.asubscriptions

-Wrapper for Asynchronous Paystack Subscriptions API.
+This wrapper class facilitates asynchronous integration with Paystack Subscriptions API.
 The Subscriptions API allows you to create and manage recurring payment on your integration.

 -------------

 .. py:class:: AsyncSubscriptionClientAPI(secret_key: str = None)

-    Bases: :py:class:`~paystackease.abase.AsyncPayStackBaseClientAPI`

     Paystack Subscription API Reference: `Subscriptions`_